Undecidable translational tilings with only two tiles, or one nonabelian tile: Introduction

 for some standard natural number $r$ and some finite subset $S$ of $G$; thus $E$ is also definable and has counterparts $E_{\Universe^*}$ in every universe $\Universe^*$ of ZFC.
 One can now consider the solution space

 to $\Tile(F;E)$ in any universe $\Universe^*$ of ZFC.

 We now consider the following two properties of the tiling equation $\Tile(F;E)$.

 \begin{definition}[Undecidability and aperiodicity] Let $G$ be an (explicit) finitely generated abelian group, $F$ a finite subset of $G$, and $E$ a periodic subset of $G$. \begin{itemize} \item[(i)] We say that the tiling equation $\Tile(F;E)$ is \emph{undecidable} if the assertion that there exists a solution $A \subset G$ to $\Tile(F;E)$, when phrased as a first-order sentence in ZFC, is not provable within the axiom system of ZFC.
-By the G\"odel completeness theorem, this equivalent to the assertion that $\Tile(F;E)_{\Universe^*}$ is non-empty for some universes $\Universe^*$ of ZFC, but empty for some other universes.
+By the G\"odel completeness theorem, this is equivalent to the assertion that $\Tile(F;E)_{\Universe^*}$ is empty for some\footnote{In fact, in the specific context of undecidable tiling equations, one can show that $\Tile(F;E)_{\Universe}$ is non-empty for the \emph{standard} universe $\Universe$; see Appendix \ref{wang-app}.} universes $\Universe^*$ of ZFC, but non-empty for some other universes.
 We say that the tiling equation $\Tile(F;E)$ is \emph{decidable} if it is not undecidable. \item[(ii)] We say that the tiling equation $\Tile(F;E)$ is \emph{aperiodic} if, when working within the standard universe $\Universe$ of ZFC, the equation $\Tile(F;E)$ admits a solution $A \subset G$, but that none of these solutions are periodic.
 That is to say, $\Tile(F;E)_\Universe$ is non-empty but contains no periodic sets. \end{itemize} \end{definition}

 \begin{example} Let $G$ be the explicit finitely generated abelian group $G \coloneqq \Z^2$, let $F \coloneqq \{0,1\}^2$, and let $E \coloneqq \Z^2$.
 The tiling equation $\Tile(F;E)$ has multiple solutions in the standard universe $\Universe$ of ZFC; for instance, given any (standard) function $a \colon \Z \to \{0,1\}$, the set